Annual Review 2023-24

 Delia Rickard – BA, LLB

-Throughout her career she has had a strong interest in financial services and the impact of the financial services industry on vulnerable and disadvantaged consumers.
-Delia oversaw development of the highly regarded Moneysmart website at ASIC and has been a member of numerous committees at the ACCC, including those on the consumer data right, enforcement, compliance and product safety, as well as the ACCC’s Financial Services Competition board.
+Throughout her career, Delia has had a strong interest in financial services and the impact of the financial services industry on vulnerable and disadvantaged consumers.
+She oversaw development of the highly regarded Moneysmart website at ASIC and has been a member of numerous committees at the ACCC, including those on the consumer data right, enforcement and compliance and product safety, as well as the ACCC’s Financial Services Competition Board.
 She chaired the ACCC’s market study into the cost of insurance in Northern Australia.

-She was awarded the Public Service Medal in 2011, for her contribution to consumer protection and financial services.
-Dalia has also been awarded the Society of Consumer Affairs Professionals Lifetime Achievement Award, and in 2022 was named the inaugural winner of the Law Council of Australia’s Consumer Rights Award.
+She was awarded the Public Service Medal in 2011 for her contribution to consumer protection and financial services.
+She has also been awarded the Society of Consumer Affairs Professionals Lifetime Achievement Award and in 2022 was named the inaugural winner of the Law Council of Australia’s Consumer Rights Award.

-Erin Turner was appointed a consumer Director by the Minister for Revenue and Financial Services on 4 May 2018.
+Erin Turner was appointed a Consumers’ Director by the Minister for Revenue and Financial Services on 4 May 2018.
+Erin is the CEO of the Consumer Policy Research Centre and is a Board member of ARC Justice, a community legal service that serves Central and Northern Victoria.

-Previously, she was the director of Campaigns and Communications at CHOICE.
-She represents consumer interests on the ACCC Consumer Consultative Committee, and has previously sat on the ACMA Consumer Consultative Forum and the ASIC Consumer Advisory Panel.
+Erin was previously the Chair of Financial Rights Legal Centre and Director of Campaigns and Communications at CHOICE.
+Erin represents consumer interests on the ACCC Consumer Consultative Committee and has previously sat on the ACMA Consumer Consultative Forum and the ASIC Consumer Advisory Panel.

 Directors with industry experience

-Gary Dransfield has more than 35 years experience in the retail financial services sector, holding senior roles with Suncorp Group, IAG, Lend Lease, AMP and St George Bank.
-He commenced as an AFCA Director in January 2022.
+Gary Dransfield has more than 36 years’ experience in the retail financial services sector, holding senior roles with Suncorp Group, IAG, Lend Lease, AMP and St George Bank and commenced as an AFCA Director in January 2022.

-Gary was most recently Chief Executive, Insurance, for Suncorp, having also been chief executive of its Customer Platforms and Personal Insurance units, as well as its Vero Insurance business in New Zealand.
-At St George Bank, he played an integral role in the successful conversion of St George from a building society to a bank.
+Gary was most recently Chief Executive, Insurance, for Suncorp, having also been Chief Executive of its Customer Platforms and Personal Insurance units, as well as its Vero Insurance business in New Zealand.
+At St George, he played an integral role in the successful conversion of St George from a building society to a bank.

-He is a former president and chair of the Insurance Council of Australia, former president of the Insurance Council of New Zealand and a former director of CareFlight NSW.
+Gary is a former President and Chair of the ICA, former President of the Insurance Council of New Zealand, and a former director of CareFlight NSW.

-Gary is currently interim CEO and a Director of the Association of Superannuation Funds of Australia (ASFA) and Chair of the Hollard Insurance Company Limited.
+Gary is currently Independent Chair of the Association of Superannuation Funds of Australia, Independent Chair of the Hollard Insurance Australia companies, Independent Chair of Emergence Insurance Group, and a non-executive director of MDA National Insurance.

 Company Secretary

-Anna was previously general manager of Enterprise Compliance at the Australian Securities Exchange (ASX) where she was responsible for the ASX Group’s regulatory assurance function, involving Corporations Act licensing obligations, Trade Practices Act requirements and other statutory obligations.
+Anna was previously General Manager of Enterprise Compliance at the ASX where she was responsible for the ASX Group’s regulatory assurance function, involving Corporations Act licensing obligations, Trade Practices Act requirements and other statutory obligations.

-Anna also held the role of deputy general counsel at ASX for nine years, after joining the ASX from Allianz where she was acting general counsel.
-She has worked as a lawyer in both the private and public sectors and exhibits a wide breadth of experience in providing expert instruction on a range of matters.
-Anna is a highly effective operative in developing and leading organisational approaches to management, corporate governance, risk management and stakeholder management.
+Anna also held the role of Deputy General Counsel at ASX for nine years, after joining the ASX from Allianz where she was Acting General Counsel.
+She has worked as a lawyer in both the private and public sector and exhibits a breadth of experience in providing expert instruction on a range of matters.
+Anna is a highly effective operative in developing and leading organisational approaches to management, corporate governance, risk management, and stakeholder management.

 Disclosures regarding Nominations Committee and People and Remuneration Committee